Who are the Police Scotland Youth Volunteers?

 What do the Police Scotland Youth Volunteers do?

-The PSYV have expanded from 5 pilot groups in 2014 to over 35 established groups today.
+The PSYV have expanded from initial pilot groups in 2014 and continue to successfully rise in numbers.
 The groups have volunteered at numerous local fayres and fetes across the country, they have also attended and assisted Police Scotland at many high profile events including The Wickerman Festival, T-In The Park, The Open Golf, the Royal Edinburgh Military Tattoo and the Scottish Airshow.

 The range of duties completed has been extensive and offers Police Scotland a great conduit to positively engage with Scotland’s young people.